 Townshend wrote this for rebellious British youths known as "Mods."
 It expressed their feeling that older people just don't get it.

 This contains the famous line, "I hope I die before I get old."
-Who drummer Keith Moon did, dying of a drug overdose in 1978.
+The Who drummer Keith Moon did, dying of a drug overdose in 1978 at age 32.

 This song went through various stages as they tried to perfect it.
 It began as a slow song with a blues feel, and at one point had hand claps and multiple key changes.
 The final product was at a much faster tempo than the song was conceived; it was Kit Lambert's idea to speed it up.

-This featured one of the first bass solos in Rock history.
+This features one of the first bass solos in rock history.
 John Entwistle used a new-on-the-market Danelectro bass to play it, but he kept breaking strings trying to record it.
 A bit of a bummer that replacement strings weren't available, as he had to go out and buy an entire new bass.

 Entwistle was the least visible member of the band, and his bass solos on this song threw off directors when The Who would perform the song on TV shows.
 When it got to his part, the cameras would often go to Pete Townshend, and his fingers wouldn't be moving.
 Entwistle played the solos using a pick, since their manager Kit Lambert didn't think fingers recorded well.
 Most of Entwistle's next recordings were done with fingers.

 The BBC refused to play this at first because they did not want to offend people with stutters.
 When it became a huge hit, they played it.

 In 1965, Roger Daltrey stood by this song's lyric and claimed he would kill himself before reaching 30 because he didn't want to get old.
 When he did get older, he answered the inevitable questions about the "hope I die before I get old" line by explaining that it is about an attitude, not a physical age.